 This white stainless steel beauty can also brew not one but two cups of espressos at the same time.
 So the Gevi 20 bar will not only make your guests think you’re are a sophisticated coffee connoisseur but they won’t have to wait long to get a cup in their hands either.

 - What size is it?
-This machine is measured at 14.45 x 14.06 x 9.17 inches.
+The Gevi 20 Bar is measured at 14.45 x 14.06 x 9.17 inches.
 So a little bigger but it will also make your kitchen look like a professional barista lives there!

 - Is it easy to clean?
 Typically, what needs to be cleaned is the steam nozzle and the seal ring.
-You can also clean the collection tray by easily removing it.
+You can also clean the drip tray by easily removing it.

 - Is it easy to use?
 Yes.
-Decide on what you want, espresso, latte, cappuccino, then press a few buttons and viola!
+Decide on what you want, espresso, latte, or cappuccino maker, add your coffee grounds, then press a few buttons and viola!

 - 20 bar pressure system: The pressure pump gives you a fast and stable extraction of flavor.
-When your cup is brewing, the scent will be so rich, you will be salivating in anticipation of that hot creama brew!
+When your cup is brewing espresso, the scent will be so rich, you will be salivating in anticipation of that hot creama brew!